 But this recipe.
 I first found a version of it in Cooking Light.
 It was the meal I made when my parents first visited since helping me move cross-country after our wedding.
 We all crammed into our tiny apartment kitchen and ate salsa like the tomato apocalypse was coming and I beamed as I proudly showed my mom my newfound cooking skills.

-I still make it.
-Especially when we have people come stay with us.
+I still make it but with my own twist.
+It’s great to serve especially when we have people come stay with us.
 It doubles and triples easily.
 It also reheats really well so we’ve had it for dinner with our guests and then again the next morning as brunch – we just top it with refried beans and sunny-side-up eggs.